enzaimz/c_made_easy/README.md

 ## Running project locally
 To run the project,
-1. Open the project directory in the editor.
+<li> Open the project directory in the editor.
-2. click o Debug.
+<li> Click on Debug.

 ## Keeping the project updated